Project Meratas

 Heuristic analysis of the existing platform revealed critical violations of "Recognition Rather Than Recall" and

-• Redundancy: The "Partnerships" page contained unnecessary buttons that duplicated landing page content, disrupting user flow.• Implementation Gap: The "Earthwin Challenge" was marketed as an interactive experience but was actually a static YouTube video.My role was to design how these systems would function as a seamless user journey turning the "Challenge" from a video into a functional Earth Fighters game and the "Points" into a Blockchain-verified tracking system.
+"Aesthetic and Minimalist Design."• Redundancy: The "Partnerships" page contained unnecessary buttons that duplicated landing page content, disrupting user flow.• Implementation Gap: The "Earthwin Challenge" was marketed as an interactive experience but was actually a static YouTube video.My role was to redesign the post-donation experience and build the behavioral engagement loop that should follow every contribution.

 1. Map Behavioral Psychology